 Cheating, stealing and plagiarizing (using the ideas or words of another as one's own without crediting the source) and inappropriate/disruptive classroom behavior are violations of the Student Code of Conduct at Bellevue College.
 Examples of unacceptable behavior include, but are not limited to: talking out of turn, arriving late or leaving early without a valid reason, allowing cell phones/pagers to ring, and inappropriate behavior toward the instructor or classmates.
 The instructor can refer any violation of the Student Code of Conduct to the Dean of Student Services for possible probation or suspension from Bellevue College.
-Specific student rights, responsibilities and appeal procedures are listed in the Student Code of Conduct, available in the office of the Dean of Student Services and at http://bellevuecollege.edu/policies/2/2050P Student Code (Procedures).asp
+Specific student rights, responsibilities and appeal procedures are listed in the office of the Dean of Student Services and at http://bellevuecollege.edu/policies/2/2050P_Student_Code(Procedures).asp